ectrc/snow/readme.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or pull request if you would like to contribute.
-Make sure to follow the same format (2 space indents) and style!
-Make sure to keep commits concise and readable e.g. do not change formating to mess up code review!
+Make sure to follow the same formatting and to keep commits concise and readable e.g. do not change line indents to mess up code review!